mohammedelnogoly/Investigate_a_Dataset_FBI_Gun/README.md

 # Investigate-FBI-Gun-Data

 This project explores trends of U.S gun purchases and its relationship with census variables transformed, combined and visualized gun and census datasets using NumPy, Pandas and Matplotlib
-FBI Gun and census data are two independent table.
-Their common variables/value include state of United States and year month, which requires data cleaning at first.
-I joined these two dataset to see the relationship between gun purchase and census variable.

 # Conclusion